 For example, a large percentage of women are the primary caregiver of children and other family members.
 According to Michigan State University, “66 percent of caregivers are women.
 Men also provide care, but women may spend as much as 50 percent or more time caregiving than men.”
-Also, many female caregivers work outside of the home.
+Many female caregivers also work outside of the home, which increases their stress levels and feelings of failure when they cannot perform every task perfectly.
 (12)

 In addition, many women experience unequal treatment and wages at work, pressures to meet society’s expectations of beauty, and the need to juggle their careers and caregiving responsibilities perfectly.